 The personal information we may collect or hold includes name, gender, date of birth, postal address, residential address, email address, phone number, credit card details and/or other payment information.

-The sensitive or health information that may be collected or held includes: country of birth, weight, diabetes type, medication type, cholesterol level and/or the latest HbA1c results.
-These are collected for certain programmes, such as OzDAFNE, to ensure that information provided is tailored to the individual.
+The sensitive or health information we may collect or hold includes country of birth, weight, diabetes type, medication type, cholesterol level and/or HbA1c results.
+These are collected for certain programs, such as OzDAFNE, to ensure that information provided is tailored to an individual.

-The main way we collect your personal information (including sensitive information) is from individuals or their authorised representative.
+The main way we collect your personal information is from you or your authorised representative.
 This is done in several ways, including, but not limited to:

 - calling Diabetes Victoria’s Help Centre;